atonixdev/smp-civic/README.md

 # 🛡️ Sovereign Media Platform for Civic Journalism

-AtonixCorp's Sovereign Media Platform is a secure, subscription-based publishing system built for journalists, researchers, and civic leaders.
+The Sovereign Media Platform (SMP Civic) is a secure, subscription-based publishing system built for journalists, researchers, and civic leaders.
 It empowers contributors to publish investigative reports, legal summaries, and geopolitical analysis with editorial-grade polish and uncompromising security.

 ## 🎯 Mission